jenkinsci/codescene-plugin/README.md

 ## Changelog
 * 1.5.6
-  * remove use-biomarkers options, it is not always enabled
+  * remove use-biomarkers options, it is now always enabled
 * 1.5.3
   * Use the updated delta-analysis api, with graceful handling of edge cases on reverted/deleted files in pull requests